Vienna to Munich - 15 Best Ways to Travel in 2026

 The distance from Vienna to Munich is around 400 km.

-• Best way to travel from Vienna to Munich
+• What is the best way to travel from Vienna to Munich

 The best way to travel from Vienna to Munich is by train.
 However, if you can spend the whole day on this journey, the sightseeing transfer, with a stop in Salzburg along the way, is the best option.

-• Cheapest way to travel from Vienna to Munich
+• What is the cheapest way to travel from Vienna to Munich

 The cheapest way to travel from Vienna to Munich is by bus.
 If you buy tickets in advance, you can pay as little as €20/one-way.